emostyz/marketing/marketing-deck-platform/FIXES_COMPLETED.md

-# ✅ AEDRIN Platform - ALL CRITICAL FIXES COMPLETED
+# ✅ EasyDecks.ai Platform - ALL CRITICAL FIXES COMPLETED

 ## 🎯 Summary
-The AEDRIN marketing deck platform is now **FULLY FUNCTIONAL** with all critical issues resolved and all requested features implemented.
+The EasyDecks.ai marketing deck platform is now **FULLY FUNCTIONAL** with all critical issues resolved and all requested features implemented.

 ## 🚀 Critical Fixes Implemented